openstack/zaqar/doc/source/installing.rst

     #/usr/bin/uwsgi --ini /srv/marconi/uwsgi.ini

-Configure Shards
+Configure Pools
 ~~~~~~~~~~~~~~~~

-To have a functional queuing service, we need to define a shard.
+To have a functional queuing service, we need to define a pool.
 On one of the
 web servers run this command::

-    curl -i -X PUT -H 'X-Auth-Token: $TOKEN' -d '{"weight": 100, "uri": "mongodb://mydb0,mydb1,mydb2:27017/?replicaSet=catalog&w=2&readPreference=secondaryPreferred", "options": {"partitions": 8}}' http://localhost:8888/v1/shards/shard1
+    curl -i -X PUT -H 'X-Auth-Token: $TOKEN' -d '{"weight": 100, "uri": "mongodb://mydb0,mydb1,mydb2:27017/?replicaSet=catalog&w=2&readPreference=secondaryPreferred", "options": {"partitions": 8}}' http://localhost:8888/v1/pools/pool1

 The above ``$TOKEN`` variable is the authentication token retrieved from
 identity service.
 If you choose not to enable Keystone authentication you won't
 have to pass a token.

-Reminder: In larger deployments, catalog database and queues databases (shards)
+Reminder: In larger deployments, catalog database and queues databases (pools)
 are going to be on different MongoDB replica-sets.